isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

 #### **Parks Permits and Applications**

 ·        A permit is required to conduct any activity that involves 30 or more participants along Rail Corridor.
-For more information, please [CLICK HERE](https://www.nparks.gov.sg/services/parks-permits-and-applications).
+For more information, please [click here](https://www.nparks.gov.sg/services/parks-permits-and-applications).

-·        To apply for on-location filming, please [CLICK HERE](https://www.nparks.gov.sg/services/parks-permits-and-applications).
+·        To apply for on-location filming, please [click here](https://www.nparks.gov.sg/services/parks-permits-and-applications).

 #### **Getting There**